Clear-air turbulence: Cases

 Because aircraft move so quickly, they can experience sudden unexpected accelerations or 'bumps' from turbulence, including CAT – as the aircraft rapidly cross invisible bodies of air which are moving vertically at many different speeds.
 Although the vast majority of cases of turbulence are harmless, in rare cases cabin crew and passengers on aircraft have been injured when tossed around inside an aircraft cabin during extreme turbulence.
-In a small number of cases, people have been killed.
+In a small number of cases, people have been killed and at least two aircraft disintegrated mid-air.